What is a cover letter?

 3. Should my cover letter match my CV?

 Yes, your cover letter should match your CV.
-So make sure you use the same formatting and contact information on both documents.
+So make sure you use the same formatting and contact information as your cover letter when you write your CV.
 And if you’re using a cover letter template, make sure you find one that has a matching CV template.